-Abu Dhabi University (ADU) was chartered as a private institution of higher learning in the year 2000 under the patronage of H.H Sheikh Hamdan Bin Zayed Al Nahyan, Deputy Prime Minister and President of Abu Dhabi University's Abu Dhabi University Board of Regents Members.
-Abu Dhabi University currently serves over 4300 students from over 55 different nationalities at two campuses, one in Khalifa City, Abu Dhabi and the other in Al Ain.
-Abu Dhabi University has five Colleges and a Language Institute: the College of Arts and Sciences (CAS), the College of Business Administration (COBA), the College of Engineering (COE), College of Law (COL); the Office of Research and Sponsored Programs (ORSP) and the English Language Institute (ELI) - all of which are open to students from all nationalities and use the American model of higher education.
+Abu Dhabi University (ADU) was chartered as a private institution of higher learning in the year 2000 under the patronage of H.H Sheikh Hamdan Bin Zayed Al Nahyan, Deputy Prime Minister and President of ADU's Board of Regents Members.
+Abu Dhabi University currently serves over 6000 students from over 55 different nationalities at two campuses, one in Khalifa City, Abu Dhabi and the other in Al Ain.

+Abu Dhabi University consists of five Colleges: the College of Arts and Sciences (CAS), the College of Business (COB), the College of Engineering (COE), the College of Law (COL), and the University College (UC).
+Other ADU Programs, Institutes and Center include: the Military Program; and the Center of Excellence for Smart, Sustainable and Entrepreneurial Cities, under which there are three centers: the Research Center in Sustainable Business Processes, and the Research Center in Smart Services for Smart Cities.
+Education at ADU follows the American university system with the language of instruction being English and its degree programs open to students of all nationalities.